Aynho: History

 Aynho was founded in Anglo-Saxon times.
 The toponym is derived from Aienho, Old English for a spring, grove or hill.
 The circular village was surrounded by a defensive wall, parts of which can still be seen.

 In the 11th century Asgar, a Saxon thegn and standard bearer to Edward the Confessor owned the manor of Aynho.
 After the Norman conquest of England he was forced to cede the manor to Geoffrey de Mandeville, whose family retained it for several generations.
 Later the manor passed through the Clavering, Neville, Fitzalan, Shakerley, Tracy and Marmion families.
 Late in the 16th century Aynhoe Park was sold to Richard Cartwright (born 1563, a barrister and member of the Inner Temple, from a Cheshire family) who moved to Aynho in 1616.
 It then remained in the Cartwright Family for over three hundred years.

 Late in the 12th century Roger and Alice FitzRichard founded the Hospital of Saints James and John in Aynho to care for the poor, the sick and the infirm.
 Their son Robert FitzRoger and subsequent benefactors increased the endowments of the hospital but in the 15th century it declined.
 In 1483 the 16th Earl of Arundel granted the hospital's advowson and patronage to William Waynflete, Bishop of Winchester.
 In 1458 Waynflete had founded Magdalen College, Oxford and in 1485 he granted the hospital to the college.
 At some time thereafter the hospital seems to have become a private house.

+By the 19th century, the population was large for a parish of around 2500 acres, at 623 in 1801 and 719 in 1821.
+From the time of the Napoleonic Wars onwards, however, poverty increased and migrants began to leave the village in 1829 — up to 100 by 1833, and a further 37 in 1836.
+By the time migration from the village began to diminish in 1847, 243 residents of the parish had emigrated.
+Many of these, including the George, Terry, and Eely families, settled in Oswego County, New York, particularly around Richland.